 In an effort to combat the room shortage on land, the city plans to use cruise ships as an alternative accommodation option.
 We’ve seen this done in other cities for major sporting events before.
 A cruise ship will dock for the duration of the event and offer up its cabins to travelers as cruise packages.
 A benefit of this option is getting all of the amenities a cruise offers while having easy access to Tokyo at the same time.

-Insider Tip: Directions to specific accommodations can be very challenging in Tokyo, especially if you are renting an Airbnb and receiving directions from the host.
+Insider Tip: Directions to specific accommodations can be very challenging in Tokyo, especially if you are renting an Airbnb (Click here for $55 off your first stay on Airbnb) and receiving directions from the host.
 Having a consistent internet connection on your smartphone is not only convenient, but it’s also necessary.
 Here’s how we stay connected in Japan.

 Where to Stay in Tokyo